 Food Is Fuel

-You wouldn't put cheap gas in a luxury car, so why put calories from unhealthy fats and added sugars in your teen athlete's body?
+You wouldn't put cheap gas in a luxury car, so why put calories from saturated fats and added sugars in your teen athlete's body?
 Individual calorie needs vary depending on age, sex, type and amount of activity, as well as other factors.
 Because young athletes are still growing, their food intake needs to include enough calories to fuel their activity level and to support growth and development.

 - Breakfast is a great time for whole-grain cereal with low-fat milk and fruit or whole-grain waffles with peanut butter, banana and yogurt.

 - Prior to lunch at school, review the cafeteria's menu and help your teen choose performance foods.
 Bean and beef burritos topped with salsa, or grilled chicken sandwiches with coleslaw, deliver nutrients needed for afternoon practices

 - For dinner, spaghetti with meat sauce accompanied by a salad or vegetables and whole-grain Italian bread with olive or canola oil spread plus low-fat milk is a great recovery meal.

 - Keep nutritious snacks handy — fresh fruit; veggies and hummus; low-fat cheese and yogurt; and low-fat microwave popcorn.